wjdenny/wjdenny.github.io/content/@2021wilson_links.md

 ---
 tags:
-  - "🕮"
+  - 🕮
+aliases:
-alias: "Links vs Tags vs Folders in Obsidian: When Should You Use Each?"
+  - "Links vs Tags vs Folders in Obsidian: When Should You Use Each?"
-draft: false
+draft: true
 ---
 # Links vs Tags vs Folders in Obsidian: When Should You Use Each?